pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/getting-started/javascript.md

 $(document).off('.data-api')
 {% endhighlight %}

-Alternatively, to target a specific plugin, just include the plugin's name as a namespace along with the data-api namespace like this:
+Alternatively, to target a specific plugin, just _includes the plugin's name as a namespace along with the data-api namespace like this:

 {% highlight js %}
 $(document).off('.alert.data-api')